Is Apple Cider Safe During Pregnancy? (Updated 2026 Guide)

 Is apple cider vinegar safe during pregnancy?

-What is the difference between apple cider and apple juice during pregnancy?
+What's the difference between apple cider and apple juice during pregnancy?

 Can I drink hot apple cider while pregnant?